Palash90/vi/README.md

 1.6 Feedback is important
 -------------------------
 This book is an ongoing project, if you find any mistake or you have a suggestion please raise an issue [here](https://github.com/palash90/vi/issues).
 Your changes and suggestions may get into future releases.

 1.7 Colophon
 -------------
-This book is written using VIM - Vi Improved 7.4 on a Lenovo G50-70 laptop running Linux Mint 18.1 Cinnamon 64 bit.
-All the movements and operators have been tested in vi,nvi, vile and vim editor.
+This book is written using VIM - Vi Improved 7.4 on a Lenovo G50-70 laptop running Linux Mint 18.1 Cinnamon 64 bit and later moved to Ubuntu 19.04 64 bit.
+All the movements and operators have been tested in vi, nvi, vile and vim editor.

 ### Chapter 2
 -------------
 vi Editor
 =========
 In earlier days of Unix, only text editor available was